xiki-tempula/gmx_lipid17.ff/README.md

 gmx_lipid17.ff:
-a gromacs port of the amber lipid force field LIPID17
+A gromacs port of the amber lipid force field LIPID17
 ==============================================================

-This is an gromacs port of the amber LIPID17 force field.
+This is a gromacs port of the amber LIPID17 force field.
 The amber to gromacs format conversion is first done with ParmEd (https://github.com/ParmEd/ParmEd).
-I have written a script to condense all the bonded interaction into a force field format, provide the corresponding gro file for every lipids, and validate the energy to make sure the gromacs port yield the same energy as the original amber format.
+I have written a script to condense all the bonded interactions into force field format, provide the corresponding gro file for every lipids and validate the energy to make sure the gromacs port yield the same energy as the original amber format.